lampska/jacksondemo/README.md

 Warning: this is an intentionally vulnerable application that, when run, allows remote users to run arbitrary code on the deployed machine.
 Use with caution.

-The setup has been tested on a 64-bit MacOS X and java 1.8.
+The setup has been tested on
+ * 64-bit MacOS X / java 1.8
+ * Ubuntu 20.04 / java 11

+and by running the attacks on localhost.

 ### Clone repo